Developing with Adaxes .NET API

 }

-• Server (optional): Specifies the domain controller name, IP address, or the domain name where the provider will search for the directory object referred by the ADS path.
+• Server (optional) – the domain controller name, IP address, or the domain name where the Adaxes will search for the directory object referred by the ADS path.

-• Port (optional): Specifies the port to be used for the connection.
-If no port number is specified, the ADSI provider will use the default port number.
+• Port (optional) – the port to be used for the connection.
+If no port number is specified, the default port number will be used.
 The default port number is 389 if not using an SSL connection or 636 if using an SSL connection.

-• ObjectIdentifier (required): Specifies the identifier of a directory object.
-The identifier can be a distinguished name (DN), GUID or SID (see examples below).
+• ObjectIdentifier – the identifier of an object.
+The identifier can be a distinguished name (DN), GUID, or SID.

 Binding to an object by DN